OmarAglan/ArbSh/docs/BAA_INTEGRATION.md

-# Baa Language Integration Guide
+# Baa Language Integration

-This document outlines how the Simple Shell project integrates with the Baa language ecosystem and provides guidance for developers working on both projects.
+This document outlines how the ArbSh project integrates with the Baa language ecosystem and provides guidance for developers working on both projects.

-## Purpose of the Simple Shell for Baa
+## Purpose of ArbSh for Baa

-The Simple Shell project was created specifically to address a critical limitation in existing terminal environments: the lack of proper support for Arabic language input and output.
-This limitation presented a significant barrier to the Baa language, which is designed to support Arabic as a first-class programming language.
+The ArbSh project was created specifically to address a critical limitation in existing terminal environments: the lack of proper support for Arabic language input and output.
+This limitation presents serious challenges for the Baa programming language, which is designed to fully support Arabic as a programming language.

 ### Key Integration Points